-- 1. Prepare graduates to have the foundational knowledge and skills as defined by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) for entry-level registered dietitian nutritionists (RDN). - 1.1 At least 80% of students are expected to complete the BS in FCS: Dietetics Option within 150% of the program length (6 years for native students, 3 years for transfer students). - 1.2 Within 12 months post-graduation, at least 60% of DPD alumni will participate in the computer match process. - 1.3 A minimum of 50% of those DPD students who participate in the computer match program, will be matched. - 1.4 Within two years of completing a dietetic internship, at least 70% of graduates will have passed the RDN exam at first-try.
+- 1. Prepare graduates to have the foundational knowledge and skills as defined by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) for entry-level registered dietitian nutritionists (RDN). - 1.1 At least 80% of students are expected to complete the BS in FCS: Dietetics Option (BS in Nutrition and Dietetics in Fall 2019) within 150% of the program length (6 years for native students, 3 years for transfer students). - 1.2 Within 12 months post-graduation, at least 60% of DPD alumni will participate in the computer match process.

-- 1.5 Over a five-year period, ≥ 80% of DPD alumni will pass the RDN exam within one year following the first attempt. - 1.6 At least 80% of the DI Directors surveyed will be satisfied with the knowledge and skills the DPD graduates brought forth to the internship program. - 1.7 Within 6 months post-graduation, \geq 80% of DPD alumni will be satisfied with the education they received in DPD program. - 2.
-Prepare graduates to become leaders in a diverse environment as an entry-level registered dietitian nutritionist. - 2.1 At least 80% of DPD senior students, will have achieved the competencies as set forth by ACEND. - 2.2 At least 80% of graduates seeking employment related to foods and nutrition will obtain full-time employment within one year. - 2.3 A minimum of 85% of graduating students, who apply to graduate schools, will be accepted into at least one. - 2.4 85% of program alumni responding to alumni surveys will report being adequately prepared for professional practice.
+- 1.3 A minimum of 50% of those DPD students who participate in the computer match program, will be matched. - 1.4 Within one year of completing a dietetic internship, at least 80% of graduates will have passed the RDN exam at first-try. - 1.5 At least 80% of the DI Directors surveyed will be satisfied with the knowledge and skills the DPD graduates brought forth to the internship program. - 1.6 Within 6 months post-graduation, \geq 80% of DPD alumni will be satisfied with the education they received in DPD program. - 2.
+Prepare graduates to become leaders in a diverse environment as an entry-level registered dietitian nutritionist. - 2.1 At least 80% of DPD senior students will have achieved the competencies such as working with individuals from various socio-economic and demographics backgrounds, as set forth by ACEND. - 2.2 At least 80% of graduates seeking employment related to foods and nutrition will obtain full-time employment within one year. - 2.3 A minimum of 85% of graduating students, who apply to graduate schools, will be accepted into at least one. - 2.4 85% of program alumni responding to alumni surveys will report being adequately prepared for professional practice.

 Progress made towards these goals, and their subsequent objectives, are available upon request.
-Please contact Mrs. Bryant for more information.
+Please contact the DPD Coordinator for more information.